-qualification flight, with one exception as noted below for the Finals.
-Only team members on record at Aerospace Industries Association (AIA) with valid parent consent forms are eligible to receive prizes.
-In order to be eligible for the national final fly-off event, a team is required to fly and submit the results from at least two qualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members or to the team's adult supervisor and not a paid employee of their school or member of their youth group) between September 2, 2014 and Monday March 30, 2015.
+6. ALTITUDE SCORING: Rockets must contain one and only one electronic altimeter of the specific commercial types approved for use in the Team America event.
+These types are the Perfectflite APRA, Pnut, or Firefly.
+The altimeter must be inspected by an NAR official both before and after the flight, and may not be modified in any manner.
+The altimeter must be confirmed by this official before flight to not have been triggered and to be ready for flight.
+The peak altitude of the rocket as recorded by this altimeter and sounded or flashed out on its audible or visible light transmission post-flight will be the sole basis for judging the altitude score and this altimeter may be used for no other purpose.
+Other altimeters of other types may be used for flight control or other purposes.
+The altitude score for every qualification flight and for the first flight at the Finals will be the absolute difference in feet between the least two qualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members or to the team's adult supervisor and not a paid employee of their school or member of their youth group) between September 1, 2016 and Monday April 3, 2017.
 Each team may conduct a maximum of three qualification flights, and will be ranked based on the sum of the best two qualified flights.
 More than two qualification flights are not required if the team is satisfied with the results of their first two flights.
 A qualification flight attempt must be declared to the NAR observer before the rocket's motor(s) are ignited.
 Once an attempt is declared, the results of that flight must be recorded and submitted to the AIA, even if the flight is unsuccessful.
 A rocket that departs the launch pad under rocket power is considered to have made a flight, even if all motors do not ignite.
 If a rocket experiences a rare "catastrophic" malfunction of a rocket motor (as determined by the NAR official observer), a replacement flight may be made, with a replacement vehicle if necessary.
-Flights which are otherwise fully safe and qualified but which result in no altimeter reading despite correct usage of the altimeter by the team, or that result in a reading of less than 50 feet despite a nominal flight will be counted as "no flight" and may be reflown without penalty.
-The results from qualification flight attempts must be electronically submitted through the TARC portal or faxed, scanned and e-mailed to and received at the offices of the AIA by 11:59 PM Eastern time on Monday, March 30, 2015.
-Based on these qualification scores 100 teams (with a limit of no more than the best three from any single school or sponsoring organization) will be selected on the basis of lowest combined scores for their best two flights.
+Flights which are otherwise fully safe and gualified but which result in no altimeter reading despite correct usage of the altimeter by the team, or that result in a reading of less than 50 feet despite a nominal flight will be counted as "no flight" and may be reflown without penalty.
+The results from qualification flight attempts must be faxed or scanned and e-mailed to and received at the offices of the AIA by 11:59 PM Eastern time on Monday, April 3, 2017.
+Based on these gualification scores 100 teams (with a limit of no more than the best three made up of students from any single school or organization) will be selected on the basis of lowest combined scores for their best two flights.
 If a school has more than three teams whose flight score is better than the cutoff score for Finals selection, they may adjust the membership of the three best teams invited to attend the Finals to include students from other teams with scores that met the Finals cutoff, up to a limit of ten students on any single team.
-Teams will be notified no later than 5 PM on Friday April 3, 2015, and will be invited to participate in the final fly-off to be held on May 9, 2015 (alternate date in case of inclement weather will be May 10, 2015).
+Teams will be notified no later than 5 PM on Friday April 7, 2017, and will be invited to participate in the final fly-off to be held on May 13, 2017 (alternate date in case of inclement weather will be May 14, 2017).